yasarlaro/ansible-role-virtualbox/README.md

 Role Variables
 --------------

-Role had only one variable: `virtualbox_version`.
-Please change with the version you would like to use.
+Role has only one variable: `virtualbox_version`.
+Please change it with the version you would like to use.

 Dependencies
 ------------